-Each year the "true" populations are assessed by XSA with settings as in ICES (2004).
-Subsequently, the assessed populations are projected forward to generate catch forecasts for the TAC year, based on an F status quo assumption for the current year.
+Subsequently, the assessed populations are projected forward to generate catch forecasts for the TAC year, based on an F status quo assumption for the current year, and recruits predicted as the geometric mean over the previous 3 years.
 For these catch forecasts F{pa} is taken as the target F (0.4 for sole and 0.3 for plaice).